felix2000jp/spring-application-template/README.md

 ### GitHub actions - CI CD Workflow

-This workflow is made of 3 different steps and its intent is to build and test your changes and then to build a docker image with the resulting JAR file and push it to docker hub, finally it will deploy your image.
+This workflow is made of 4 different jobs and its intent is to scan the code for vulnerabilities, build and test your changes and then to build a docker image with the resulting JAR file and push it to docker hub, finally it will deploy your image.

+#### Run Trivy Scan

+This is the **first** job in this workflow.

+This step runs a trivy scan on the git repository.
+The results are then uploaded to the GitHub security tab.

 #### Build and Test

-This job is the **FIRST** to run on the workflow.
+This job is dependent on [Run Trivy Scan](#run-trivy-scan).

 It sets up temurin JDK and maven and then runs the command "mvn clean verify".
 This command will compile the code, test it, package it in a JAR file and run code analysis performed by sonar.
 It then uploads the resulting JAR file, so it can